Articles | Volume 11, issue 10

 Short summary

 This work focuses on the response in culture experiments to increasing CO2 of the coccolithophore species Helicosphaera carteri, a unicellular marine calcifying microalgae.
-A slight increase in coccolith (calcite scales covering the cell) malformations without variation in size, shape or calcification-to-photosynthesis ratio is indicative of H. carteri low sensitivity to CO2 rise together with its ability to maintain a stable contribution to the marine rain ratio under future climate changes.
+The absence of significant changes in coccolith malformations, along with stable size, shape, and calcification-to-photosynthesis ratio, is indicative of H. carteri low sensitivity to CO2 rise, together with its ability to maintain a stable contribution to the marine rain ratio under future climate changes.

 Luc Beaufort and Anta-Clarisse Sarr